Whitelist IP addresses in Gmail

 If you have the legacy free edition of Google Apps, upgrade to G Suite to get this feature.

-- In the Email whitelist section, enter the IP addresses of your contact's domain host to make sure any mail originating from these IP addresses are not labeled spam.
-If you would like to add more than one IP address, enter an IP range in CIDR notation or separate each IP address with a comma.
+Enter the IP address of the sending mail servers you want to whitelist.
+To add more than one IP address, enter an IP range in CIDR notation or separate each IP address with a comma.

 Note: Be sure to enter public IP addresses, as private IP addresses are not accepted.

 At the bottom of the Gmail Advanced settings page, click Save.

 It can take up to an hour for any changes to take effect.
 You can track changes in the Admin console audit log.

 Spam setting—If you want to whitelist senders based on their email address or domain name, rather than their sending server IP address, create an approved senders list in the Spam setting.
 See customize spam filter settings.